michaelmosmann/silk/userguide/intro.md

 The `edition` method creates an `Edition` from the chosen features `BAR` and `BAZ` of your `Feature`-`enum` `MyFeature`.

 The test `TestEditionFeatureBinds` shows how to create your own feature annotation so you could annotate `Module`s and `Bundle` with the features they represent.
-But this is just one way. you can implement other strategies to determine the features in a few lines of code.
+But this is just one way.
+You can implement other strategies to determine the features in a few lines of code.

 ### Run different Modes like PROD or DEV
 Beside the economically driven slices there is a hole bunch of technical configurations.